 Goro’saaaaaaaaaaaaan!
 A sushi bar where they know your name (even if you get pissed off at some diners, and you stay away for three years)

-Goro’san is the owner/sushi chef at Nana San (and he’s got an amazing memory).
-So along with him, his wife who manages the front of the house of the restaurant, and the rest of the staff make for one of the friendliest sushi restaurants in all of Orange County.
+Goro’san is the owner/sushi chef at Nana San, and he has got an amazing memory.
+It is that amazing memory and genuine personality, along with his wife who manages the front of the house of the restaurant, and the rest of the staff make for one of the friendliest sushi restaurants in all of Orange County.

 Now, don’t go there expecting a “golden retriever” like experience with the staff jumping up on you trying to sniff your butt or lick your face because all I am saying is that you won’t get attitude here.
 They are not like a Yorkiepoo (Yorkiepoo owners, don’t message me, I’m just joking… 17% joking).